icanhasjonas/DispatchR/README.md

 > DispatchR has been streamlined to focus on what it does best: delivering outstanding performance for asynchronous notification patterns in .NET applications.

 ## ⚡ Key Features
-- **High-Performance Notifications**: Designed for speed and efficiency in handling asynchronous events.
+- **Purely Notification Focused**: Designed exclusively for high-speed, efficient asynchronous notification dispatch.
-- **Flexible Handler Execution**: Supports simple (all handlers), single (first/specific), or parallel execution of notification handlers.
+- **`ValueTask` Native**: All notification handlers are `ValueTask`-based by default for optimal async performance and reduced allocations.
+- **Efficient Parallel Handler Execution (Default)**: All registered handlers for a notification are executed concurrently.
+- **No `INotification` Constraint**: Notification types can be any class or struct; they do not need to implement a marker interface like `INotification`.
 - **Dependency Injection Centric**: Built entirely on top of .NET's Dependency Injection for clean and manageable code.
-- **Zero Runtime Reflection**: Optimized for performance by avoiding runtime reflection after initial registration.
+- **Optimized Registration & Execution**: Streamlined and corrected registration process.
+Zero runtime reflection after initial setup ensures raw speed.
 - **Minimal Allocations**: Engineered to minimize heap allocations, making it ideal for high-throughput and memory-sensitive applications.
-- **Easy Migration**: Familiar patterns for developers accustomed to MediatR's notification system.
+- **Improved Type Safety**: Removed improper use of `Unsafe.As<>` for casting, ensuring more robust and type-safe operations.
+- **Simplified API**: A clear and concise API, distinct from other mediator libraries, focusing purely on the notification pattern.

-> :bulb: **Tip:** *If you need a mediator that excels at dispatching notifications with raw speed and efficiency, DispatchR is built for you.*
+> :bulb: **Tip:** *If you need a library that excels at dispatching notifications with raw speed, minimal overhead, improved safety, and a simple API, DispatchR is built for you.*

 # Using DispatchR for Notifications